VOLTTRON/volttron-docker/README.md

 * Docker
 * Docker-compose

 If you need to install docker and/or docker-compose, you can use the script in this repo.
-From the root level, execute the following command:
+From the root level, execute the following command.
+NOTE: this script is written for machines running Ubuntu:

 ```bash
 $ ./docker_install_ubuntu.sh